Aoesis/Tell-Me/README.md

 # Tell-Me
 Tell Me - Startup proyect

-Omar's version of the proyect "Tell Me" developed for the startup SNZ , released for communiy.
+Omar's version of the proyect "Tell Me" developed for the startup SNZ , released for community.

-...***pendiente***
+...***Work in progress***